igordejanovic/parglare/docs/actions.md

 and you want to be sure that actions are called only on the final tree.

 !!! note
-    If you are using GLR be sure to call actions after the tree has been built.
+    If you are using GLR be sure that your actions has no side-effects, as the dying parsers will left those side-effects behind leading to unpredictable behaviour.
+In case of doubt create trees first, choose the right one and call actions afterwards with the `call_actions` parser method.
-    First, there are a number of things you would have to take care otherwise, like common subtree sharing, actions side-effects etc.

 To get the tree and call actions afterwards you don't supply `actions` parameter to the parser.
 That way you get the parse tree as a result (or a list of parse